Courses

 Communication Network Analysis

-A graduate seminar designed to introduce to students the basic knowledge and advanced applications of network analysis for understanding communication-related social phenomena.
-Students learn how to analyze and extract information and insights from network data using packages in R, such as igraph and statnet.
+A graduate seminar focused on the theory and application of network analysis for understanding communication-related social phenomena.
+Students learn to analyze relational data and extract insights from communication networks using R packages such as igraph and statnet, with applications to media, opinion, and social interaction networks.

 Introduction to Computational Social Sciences

-An omnibus course offered by the faculty members affiliated with the Center for Computational Social Sciences (C2S2).
-Students are exposed to a wide variety of issues and computational methods for data collection and analysis.
+An interdisciplinary omnibus course offered by faculty affiliated with the Center for Computational Social Sciences (C2S2).
+The course introduces a broad range of computational approaches for studying social phenomena, including data collection, modeling, and large-scale data analysis across multiple domains.

 Media Psychology Seminar